ernestoyaquello/DragDropSwipeRecyclerview/README.md

 ---

 ### Adapter customization
-#### Customizing the view behind a swiped item
+#### Customizing the layout behind a swiped item
-Some of the adapter methods can be extended to customize the layout that will be displayed behind specific items when swiped:
+Some of the adapter methods can be extended to customize the layout that will be displayed behind a specific item when swiped:

 ---